 Romano Crivici : Represented Artist

-Random Audio Sample: After the haze : for string quartet, sampler, didjeridu and percussion. by Romano Crivici, from the CD Flat earth
+Random Audio Sample: Nightshift : string quartet, sampler and double bass by Romano Crivici, from the CD Flat earth

 - Browse works by Romano Crivici

 - Browse articles by and about Romano Crivici

 - Browse events featuring music by Romano Crivici